Back to Reference

 Performance management benefits in modern organizations

-Employees who receive regular feedback and feel supported in their development are more engaged and less likely to leave.
-A strong performance management process increases employee engagement by helping them see how their work contributes to the bigger picture, boosting both morale and loyalty.
+A strong performance management process increases employee engagement by helping employees see how their work contributes to the bigger picture, boosting both morale and loyalty.

 Performance management systems and tools